The benefits of unplugging from social media

 - I procrastinated less

-- By watching no news and minimal TV and instead listening to music, Radio 4 podcasts and TED talks my mindset seemed more positive and can do
+- By watching no news and minimal TV and instead listening to music, Radio 4 podcasts and TED talks my mindset seemed more positive

 - The lack of usual neck and shoulder aches was evident